 Temporary Trail Closures

 Please observe these trail closures.
-Visitors who disregard trail closures may prevent new sections of trail from properly hardening, which results in the degradation of the trail surface, which in turn may require the closing of the trail for further repair.
+Visitors who disregard trail closures risk their own safety (and those of rescuers) and/or may prevent new sections of trail from properly hardening, which results in the degradation of the trail surface, which in turn may require the closing of the trail for further repair.
 Thank you for your cooperation.

 Indefinite or Permanent Trail Closures